First impeachment of Sara Duterte

-In December 2024, four impeachment complaints were formally filed against Sara Duterte, the vice president of the Philippines, serving under President Bongbong Marcos.
-The measure was approved by the House of Representatives on February 5, 2025, which paved the way for a trial to proceed in the Senate.
+In December 2024, four impeachment complaints were formally filed against Sara Duterte, the 15th vice president of the Philippines, who was serving under President Bongbong Marcos.
+The fourth complaint was approved by the House of Representatives on February 5, 2025, paving the way for an impeachment trial in the Senate.

-The Senate convened months later, despite proponents of the impeachment case calling for the trial to begin immediately.
-On June 10, 2025, the Senate remanded the articles of impeachment back to the House of Representatives.
+The Senate convened months later, despite calls from impeachment proponents for the trial to begin immediately.
+On June 10, 2025, the Senate remanded the articles of impeachment to the House of Representatives.

-On July 25, 2025, the Supreme Court ruled that the impeachment complaint against the vice president was unconstitutional, thus barring any attempt to file a case against Duterte until February 6, 2026, and that no trial in the Senate will proceed, as it cannot acquire jurisdiction.
-The Court, however, maintained that it was not absolving Duterte of the charges filed.
+On July 25, 2025, the Supreme Court ruled that the impeachment complaint against Duterte was unconstitutional, barring any new impeachment complaint against her until February 6, 2026.
+The Court also ruled that the Senate could not acquire jurisdiction over the case and that no impeachment trial would proceed.
+However, the Court maintained that it was not absolving Duterte of the allegations against her.

-Duterte became the first vice president of the Philippines to be impeached, but she continues to hold office as no final verdict was made by the Senate.
+Duterte became the first vice president of the Philippines to be impeached, although she remained in office because the Senate did not render a final verdict.